 In June 2023, when Mr. Geffroy was onboarded, he and Dr. Schrage closely coordinated their initial CAA investigation with Mr. Day, and later with attorneys from OHEC including Russell Gore, Ann Rogers, and Kunti Salazar, who provided advice and edited documents and communications on this and related matters.

-After Mr. Parker learned his actions were being reviewed by Dr. Schrage and Mr. Geffroy, he privately met with Senator Wicker and reached a decision to remove Dr. Schrage and Mr. Geffroy from CSCE and discussed strategies to do so.
+After Mr. Parker learned his actions were being reviewed by Dr. Schrage and Mr. Geffroy, he privately met with Senator Wicker and they reached a decision to remove Dr. Schrage and Mr. Geffroy from CSCE and discussed strategies to do so.

 During the Spring and Summer of 2023, Dr. Schrage and Mr. Geffroy continually reported their findings and recommendations, along with the evidence they collected, to Chairman Wilson’s office and Mr. Day.
 This included their recommendation that CSCE refer potential criminal and national security matters to relevant outside agencies for review.
 The evidence Dr. Schrage and Mr. Geffroy compiled included a 2020 memorandum authored by a former Democratic CSCE Staff Director, who was African American and who served as Staff Director while Mr. Parker was on the CSCE as the Senate Co-Chairman’s senior staffer, officially notifying then-Chairman Cardin and Mr. Lynch of sexism (e.g., Mr. Parker deriding efforts to include women as based on “what is swinging between one’s legs” and “un-American” and having CSCE’s most senior woman official cancel travel with Mr. Parker due to his loud discussion of a “ceramic cock”), racism (e.g., Mr. Parker told CSCE’s only remaining African American staffer the first time he saw her in person that, “I never would have hired you”); antisemitism (with Jewish groups complaining about Mr. Massaro’s social media postings “boosting Holocaust perpetrators” and Mr. Massaro stating to a CSCE official at a wreath laying at the Dachau concentration camp that “Hitler wasn’t that bad.”), mismanagement, and corruption.